Shuayub/safe-plan/README.md

 - Firebase project includes:
   - Authentication enabled (Email/Password, Google Sign-In)
   - Firestore database configured
--
-- The initial Screen is disguised with a weatherapp, in order to go to the safe-plan app,
-- type login into the textbox and press search
+- The initial Screen is disguised with a weatherapp, in order to go to the safe-plan app, Type login (uppercase or lowercase or a combination of both) into the textbox and press search.
--
 - Example testing account:
 Email: test@gmail.com
 Password: 123456